How To Add Charts And Graphs To WordPress

 WP Plugin: Visualizer

-• General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.
+• General Settings – Configure chart title settings, font styles, tooltip, and legend.

 • Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.